techcentaur/COL226-Assignments/README.md

 ## Contributing
 Found a bug or have a suggestion?
-Feel free to create an issue or make a pull request!
+Feel free to create an issue and make a pull request!

 ## Attention
 If this code is one of your assignments, I strictly recommend you to try it out first by yourself and then come and have a look, if needed.
 Otherwise, feel free to use it if you want to expand the language or for any other purpose.